 The remaining equity is shared with PAHA and is used to keep the homes affordable for future income-qualified buyers.
 “Sharing the equity” lets PAHA help area workers get into a home over and over again.

-PDAs are for workers who earn 100-120% of area median income ($40-$55/hour).
+Deed Restricted Fee Simple Homes are for households earning approximately 100-120% area median income (a combined wage of $47-$56/hour).
 The house and land are sold together, but PAHA reduces the full purchase price through public and private alliances.

 PAHA collaborates with municipalities and other jurisdictions that need affordable worker housing to create developer incentives such as increased density and unique zoning options.
 It gives developers the flexibility to build a small percentage of homes dedicated to local workers and seniors in an approved subdivision at much lower prices.

-CLTs are for workers who earn as little as 60%-80% of area median income (approx. $25-$36/hr).
+CLTs are for households earning around $58,000 to $82,000 annually which is approximately 60%-95% area median income (a combined wage of $29-$44/hr).
 Qualified homebuyers purchase only the house while the land (owned by PAHA) is leased separately at a significantly reduced cost to the homeowner.
 PAHA acquires land either through donations or purchases that are offered at below-market rates.